All Blogs

 You can either obtain a formal valuation as at 1 July 2027 or use the ATO's apportionment formula, which back-calculates the split from your actual growth rate over the holding period.

-The practical implication is that the longer you have held your property before 1 July 2027, the more of your total gain falls under the favourable 50% discount rather than the new indexation rules.
+The practical implication is clear.
+The longer you have held your property before 1 July 2027, the more of your total gain falls under the favourable 50% discount rather than the new rules.
+Investors who bought five or ten years ago have a significantly more favourable transitional position than those who bought in 2025 or 2026.

 What Is Not Changing